CannabisForum

 What data was exposed in the CannabisForum breach?

-The exposed data includes: Usernames, Email addresses, Passwords, Historical passwords, Instant messenger identities, IP addresses, Historical passwords, Geographic locations, Dates of birth.
+The exposed data includes: Usernames, Email addresses, Passwords, Historical passwords, Instant messenger identities, IP addresses, Geographic locations, Dates of birth.

 What should I do if I was affected by the CannabisForum breach?